 A shareholder agreement can minimize the probability of a successful derivative lawsuit against you or another officer.
 Since the shareholder and the company’s officers agreed to certain rights and responsibilities beforehand, everyone’s expectations are clear.
 Thus, if a shareholder is unhappy with a decision you have made for your company, and wants to bring a derivative suit against you, you will have clear contractual terms you can point to that authorized you to take the actions you did.

 You can also use a shareholder agreement to make sure that the company always has the option of buying out a shareholder’s interest if they decide to sell.
 This type of provision, called a Shareholder Buyout Agreement, can help you to prohibit a hostile entity from gaining shares – and thus voting rights – in your company.

 You can also include important clauses such as non-compete provisions in your agreement in order to ensure that shareholders don’t use information they gathered about your company to directly compete with it once they leave.

-While it may be tempting to start up your company as cheaply and simply as possible, there are certain expenses that you simply should not forego.
-Crafting an adequate shareholder agreement can make all the difference in your company’s viability down the road.
+It may be tempting to start your company as cheaply and simply as possible, but there are certain expenses that you simply should not forego.
+Crafting a comprehensive shareholder agreement can make all the difference in your company’s viability down the road.